CSS Styles Tutorial

 Applying the New Style

 - To use this style just select and right click any tag in the tag selector located at the bottom left of the Document window.
-For the Set Class attribute select bullet from the list.
+For the Set Class attribute select nav from the list.

 - Text Links Rollover